This database provides a catalogue of all living reptile species and

 snakes, lizards, turtles, amphisbaenians, tuataras, and crocodiles.

-Currently there are about 9,500 species including another 2,800 subspecies (statistics).
+Currently there are more than 10,000 species including another 2,800 subspecies (statistics).
 The database focuses on taxonomic data, i.e. names and synonyms, distribution and type data and literature references.
-There is little other information in the database, such as ecological or behavioural information.
+There is not much other information in the database, such as ecological or behavioural information, although we are working to add such data.
 The database has no commercial

 What is a reptile?

 Traditionally reptiles are lizards, snakes, turtles, and crocodiles as well as the less obvious groups of tuataras and amphisbaenians.
 These groups are also covered by this database.
 But strictly speaking, reptiles are not that easy to define.
 Phylogenetically reptiles are not an isolated evolutionary lineage like birds.
 In fact, crocodiles are more closely related to birds than to lizards, so the birds should be part of the reptile class as well.
 Or the crocodiles should be considered as birds!
-For a more detailed discussion check out the Tree of Life page on amniotes, the CNAAR page on vertebrate taxonomy, or the Wikipedia page on reptiles.
+For a more detailed discussion see the Wikipedia page on reptiles.
 By the way - this database and Wikipedia are quite heavily cross-referenced.

 Phylogenetic relationships of crocodiles, turtles, lizards, and tuataras based on mitochondrial DNA sequences.
 Note that snakes would group with lizards in this kind of tree.

 Figure from Zardoya & Meyer (1998).
-Similar trees were obtained by Cao et al. (2000), Iwabe et al. (2005), and Jiang et al. (2007).
+Similar trees were obtained by Cao et al. (2000), Iwabe et al. (2005), Jiang et al. (2007), and Chiari et al. (2012).
 However, in some studies (Mallat & Winchell 2007) turtles formed a clade separate from squamates and crocodiles and thus complicate the situation a bit more.
+Snakes nest within lizards (here represented by "Iguana").

 Where does the information in the database come

-Originally we used a number of books, checklists and monographs (see the General References page) as a starting point for the database.
-About a quarter to a third of the data has been provided directly by contributors in either electronic or paper form (i.e. reprints etc.).
-Some data come from online sources as listed on the family pages or in the species entries.
-Recently we have been focusing increasingly on current journals and other publications to keep the database up to date.
+Originally we used a number of books, checklists and monographs as a starting point for the database.
+About a quarter of the data has been provided directly by contributors in either electronic or paper form (i.e. reprints etc.).
+Most data comes from journal articles or books as cited in the species entries.
 Users are encouraged to send us updates or reprints if they notice any omissions or errors.

 How can I identify a species using the database?